How to Change a Mountain Bike Tire

 4. Check to make sure your gears are shifting normally.

-Try practicing removing and replacing the wheels on your mountain bike at home so that when it comes time to have to change a mountain bike tire out on the trail, you know just what you are doing.
+Try practicing removing and replacing the wheels on your mountain bike at home so when it comes time to have to change a tire out on the trail, you know what you are doing.
 You should also be aware of visible signs of wear your tire will experience over time.
 Happy trails!